Lochnivar/ashverse/books/book-04-the-ashes.md

 - **The Continent** - Watching, reflecting, deciding

 ## Chapter Breakdown
-1. Chapter 1: 1920 - The Great Depression begins to hit the divided continent
+1. Chapter 1: 1920 - The continent in the 1920s, before the crash
 2. Chapter 2: 1920s - California as the established older sibling - Rich, smug, Pacific superpower.
 "We don't care who was right.
 We care who's still rich."
 3. Chapter 3: 1920s - The Republic of California - Has been independent for 47 years.
 The older sibling who got rich, moved out, and now shows up to family reunions in a Tesla wearing sunglasses indoors.
 4. Chapter 4: 1920s - California's established role in the triad - The one who pays the bills and keeps the peace
-5. Chapter 5: The Great Depression - Economic crisis hits the divided continent
+5. Chapter 5: October 1929 - The Crash - Phase 1: Blame (1929-1931) - Each republic blames the others
+6. Chapter 6: 1931-1934 - Phase 2: Compete - Currency war, tariff war, beggar-thy-neighbour
+7. Chapter 7: 1934-1936 - Phase 3: Panic - Dust Bowl + bank runs, real starvation, unemployment peaks
+8. Chapter 8: 1936 - Phase 4: Forced Cooperation - California blackmails the other two into the table.
+North-American Economic Concord signed.
 6. Chapter 6: European Shadows - Watching what's happening abroad
 7. Chapter 7: The American Concord - The triad relationship (U.S., CSA, California) forged in German stupidity
 8. Chapter 8: California as Arbiter - Permanent host of the Council of the Four Roads.
 "Therapy with a surcharge."